CodeWithEmil/CodeWithEmil/README.md

 &emsp;📫 Let's connect and build an amazing community!

-&emsp;⚡️ Fun fact: the curls came back as soon as I started growing my hair out
+&emsp;⚡️ Fun fact: the curls that were long gone came back as soon as I started growing my hair out

 <br>